Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Methods and Materials

 and

-where TP denotes true positive, FN false negative, TN true negative, and FP false positive.
-The best operating point was found by maximizing the geometric mean of $se$ and $sp$, while changing the probability threshold for the predictions from 0 to 1 with an increment of 0.01.
-We tuned the threshold for the YASA algorithm within the range of 0.05 to 3 with an increment of 0.01 to identify the optimal value by maximizing the geometric mean of $se$ and $sp$ to classify 20-second epochs.
-We selected this threshold range because the results beyond this interval mirrored those at the edge.
-Only the $se$ and $sp$ were reported for the threshold-based spectral power approach.
+where $TP$ denotes true positive, $FN$ false negative, $TN$ true negative, and $FP$ false positive.
+The best threshold was found by maximizing the geometric mean of $se$ and $sp$ {\revisionc (Equation \ref{eq:gmean})} {\revisiond on the validation set}, while changing the probability threshold for the predictions from 0 to 1 with an increment of 0.01. {\revisionc }